inivekin/abosa/abosa.typ

 #set page(columns: 2)

 #v(1fr)
-=  The Savagery o Damages
+=  The Savagery of Damages
   #v(1fr)

 #set page(columns: 1)
 #image("img/st-damocles-enters-the-pocket.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2304)[```none
-Within a bubble soon tae burst, explosions are a fleeting class o change that hurts nane who are versed wi phrase less scary: it will pass.
+Within a bubble soon to burst, explosions are a fleeting class of change that hurts none who are versed with phrase less scary: it will pass.
-I tuck in limbs an clench my jaw, the hert o sims are nae surpassed,
+I tuck in limbs and clench my jaw, the hurt of sims are not surpassed,
-I ken I've hannled worse fae sure, than sudden brightness in the glass.
+I know I've handled worse for sure, than sudden brightness in the glass.
 On the fuel-less detonation
-light is sole sense inundating, nae a sound an nae vibration hits wi amplitudes collating, whitely heated, am like sunspot ootshone by what burns through tintscreen, fire's then tied intae a knot, an I float somewhere inbetween.
+light is sole sense inundating, not a sound and no vibration hits with amplitudes collating.
+Whitely heated, I'm like sunspot outshone by what burns through tintscreen, fire's then tied into a knot, and I float somewhere inbetween.
-The plasmoid ringlets recomposed as most expansive o my delves, am stood between mirrors opposed but nae blocked by reflected selves.
+The plasmoid ringlets recomposed as most expansive of my delves,
+I'm stood between mirrors opposed but not blocked by reflected selves.
-The sureness o immensities,
+The sureness of immensities,
-hannae a doubt, nae die tae cast, far inevitabilities may just as well be present past.
+are without doubt, no die to cast, far inevitabilities may just as well be present past.
 The plane is quite familiar
-settled stricter in its structures, stature winnae any measure, stacking arrangements frae fractures.
+settled stricter in its structures, stature without any measure, stacking arrangements of fractures.
-In search o archives all distorts comparing stretches it collects, my life is long an it is short fae such is infinites' effects.
+In searching archives all distorts comparing stretches it collects, my life is long and it is short for such is infinites' effects.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2336)[```none
 But senses, this accommodates,
 my steps are sure, my path well traced,
-geometries nae imitates
+geometries don't imitate
 that vague estrangement that unplaced.
 Where previous I'd stay my sight,
-where glares seemed sourcelessly tae grow,
+where glares seemed sourcelessly to grow,
-bright fogs o day melted tae night
+bright fogs of day melted to night
-tae trace the floors like doorframes' glow.
+to trace the floors like doorframes' glow.
-Am lone winnae a clock tae tell
+I'm lone without a clock to tell
 if what I do is wastefulness,
-I'll wander desert but nae dwell,
+I'll wander desert but not dwell,
-alone withoot a loneliness,
+I'm lone without a loneliness,
-as distant an unmoving stance,
+as distant and unmoving stance
-is getting closer an wi force,
+is getting closer and with force,
-instilling impulse tae advance,
+instilling impulse to advance
-an change my path if am offcourse.
+and change my path if I'm offcourse.
-Tae far-off figure am at command,
+To far-off figure I'm at command,
-it shortens time should space extend,
+they shorten time should space extend,
-where time perceived I can wistand,
+where time perceived I can withstand,
 in manner braver minds contend.
 This kindly being bares mainstay
-respect tae patterns less involved,
+respect to patterns less involved,
-that nae kills bug that lives a day,
+that won't kill bug that lives a day,
-who struggles wi what's easy solved.
+that struggles with what's easy solved.
-My inflamed een has itching fade
+My inflamed eyes have itching fade
-an shameful frown is slack across,
+and shameful frown is slack across,
-I've baseline that's nae so afraid
+I've baseline that's not so afraid
-wi friend whose path am sure tae cross.
+of friend whose path I'm sure to cross.
 Among the uniform expanse,
 I've comfort since I can depend
-on each new step nae culling chance
+on each new step not culling chance
-o poisson-distributed friend.
+of poisson-distributed friend.
 ```]

 #set page(columns: 1)